aoloe/scribus-script-repository/syntax-highlight/README.md

 	- needs a patch for the `createCharStyle()` API command.
 - [ ] Complete the matching between token types and styles
   - We don't want one style for each possible token type.
 Which types do we need?
+- [ ] if no attribute is set, the scripter should ask for a language and set it... the auto detection does not work.
 - [ ] any way to create this as a c++ plugin?
   - https://doc.qt.io/qt-5/qtwidgets-richtext-syntaxhighlighter-example.html
 	- but, then, i will probably have to recreate the lexers